 The purchase is expected to close by Q4 2021, subject to approval from competition authorities and other closing conditions.

-In a press release, Scottish Sea Farms – which is by Lerøy Seafood Group and SalMar ASA – said the acquisition was a strategic move “to deliver optimal biological performance and help meet rising demand for premium quality, Scottish-grown salmon.”
+In a press release, Scottish Sea Farms – which is co-owned by Lerøy Seafood Group and SalMar – said the acquisition was a strategic move “to deliver optimal biological performance and help meet rising demand for premium quality, Scottish-grown salmon.”